paulfioravanti/steno-dictionaries/README.md

   raw steno (see my [Plover Control Commands][] dictionary)
 - [Plover Layout Display][]: Needed in order to use my [Georgi][]-inspired [layout config][]
+- [Plover Local Env Var][]: Needed in order to use personal outlines that contain semi-private information
 - [Plover Markdown Dictionary][]: Needed in order to use any of the dictionary entries that are embedded in [Markdown][] files (`.md`)
 - [Plover Q&A][]: Needed in order to use my Q&A-related outlines